ionic-team/ionic-docs/src/pages/installation/environment.md

 ## Git

 Although not required, the version control system [Git](/docs/faq/glossary#git) is highly recommended.
 First, install the command-line utility from the [download page](https://git-scm.com/downloads).
-For a GUI client, we recommend [Github Desktop](https://desktop.github.com/).
+For a GUI client, we recommend [GitHub Desktop](https://desktop.github.com/).

 To verify the installation, open a new terminal window and run: